John A. Bennett: Crime and court-martial

 In 1954, just days before Christmas, a heavily intoxicated Bennett left Camp Roeder to find a brothel.
 Witnesses reported seeing him wandering around, entering random civilian homes asking for a girl (or according to some, for a woman) named Margaret or Margot.
 He even entered one house asking the local occupants if they had chickens.
-Later that evening, at Siezenheim, he met an 11-year-old girl returning from an errand for her parents.
+Later that evening, at Siezenheim, he met an 11-year-old girl named Gertrude returning from Christmas shopping for her parents.
 In a confession he gave to U.S. Army Military Police, he said:

 I walked part way into the field with her and then I carried her the rest of the way about 25 yards.
 She appeared as though she wanted to go with me.
 The reason I carried her was because we were too near the road and I wanted to go further into the field.
 I sat her down in the field ...
 I laid down on top of her then and inserted my penis into her vagina.
 My penis was too big for her vagina and she started kicking.
 I put my hands under her buttocks and forced my penis into her vagina the rest of the way.
 I had intercourse with her for about 5 minutes.
 She screamed twice ...
 I didn't hit her, slap her or anything like that.
 After we started to have intercourse she tried to get up but she wasn't strong enough ... and I laid on top of her because I was enjoying the intercourse.
 I wish to state that I did not force her at all.

-Although Bennett had repeatedly raped the girl before strangling her and dumping her body in a stream, the child survived.
+Although Bennett had repeatedly raped Gertrude before strangling her and dumping her body in a stream, the child survived.
 An American officer and his wife testified that she came to their home pleading for help.
-She was in a disheveled state, wet and dirty, with blood on her legs.
-When asked what happened, she responded, "a Negro had choked me".
-Later, while the victim was being cleaned up, she stated that the man had taken off her underwear and stuck something in her.
+Gertrude was in a disheveled state, wet and dirty, with blood on her legs.
+When asked what happened, she responded, "a Negro had choked me."
+Later, while Gertrude was being cleaned up, she stated that the man had taken off her underwear and stuck something in her.
 Bennett was arrested by MPs at the base movie theater a few hours later.

 Bennett was tried at a general court-martial at the Lehener Kaserne, the former military barracks of the 59th Infantry Regiment of the Imperial-Royal Landwehr in Salzburg, on February 8, 1955.
-The military court heard medical testimony from a doctor who examined the victim at the officer's home, as well as another who saw her later that day at the nearby hospital.
-Both agreed she had been sexually assaulted.
+The military court heard medical testimony from a doctor who examined Gertrude at the officer's home, as well as another who saw her later that day at the nearby hospital.
+Both agreed that she had been raped.

 A month later the court-martial found Bennett guilty of rape and attempted premeditated murder.
-He was sentenced to death.
+He was sentenced to death by hanging.
 The death sentence was upheld by President Dwight D. Eisenhower on July 2, 1957.